Museums By Candlelight

 Museums by Candlelight is hosted by the Frederick Historic Sites Consortium with support from Plamondon Hospitality Partners and The Frederick-News Post.

-For more information and a list of participating sites, download the brochure which contains a schematic map (PDF) or the print-friendly program guide (PDF).
-You are also welcome to stop by the Frederick Visitor Center for an event brochure after November 9, 2013 at 151 South East Street in Frederick, Maryland, or call 301-600-4047 or 800-999-3613 for more details.
+For more information and a list of participating sites, download the event brochure as a PDF.
+You are also welcome to stop by the Frederick Visitor Center for an event brochure.
+The Visitor Center is located at 151 South East Street in Frederick, Maryland, or call 301-600-4047 or 800-999-3613 for more details.

 Inclement Weather Policy